amazeeio/docs/local_docker_development/os_x_cachalot.md

 ## Installation

+Switch back to your Terminal.
 First make sure your brew is up to date:

     brew update